youpiwaza/ansible-install-web-server/nomenclature-and-folder-tree.md

 - Everything concerning the core service will be set in "/home/the_docker_peon/core/TYPE-OF-SERVICE/SERVICE/".
 - Basic configuration examples (~nginx) will be set in "/home/the_docker_peon/config/TYPE-OF-SERVICE/SERVICE/" in addition to ansible repo.
   - This will allow the execution of generic tests
-  - Naming convention: CONCERNED_IMAGE--DESCRIPTION--ORIGINAL_FILENAME
+  - Naming convention: CONCERNED-IMAGE---DESCRIPTION---ORIGINAL_FILENAME
-    - Ex: tutum--customUser-p8080-php--nginx.conf
+    - Ex: tutum---customUser-p8080-php---nginx.conf
 - Services templates (ex: traefik.yml) will not be stored on the host, but in the ansible repository.
   - ex: ansible/roles/core-install-reverse-proxy/templates/traefik.j2